How to Measure VO2 Max: Unlock Your Aerobic Fitness Potential

 How to Measure VO2 Max Outside of a Lab

-Examples of VO2 max estimation protocols include the Rockport Walk Test, the 1.5-Mile Test, the Cooper VO2 Max Test, the Bruce Treadmill Test, and the YMCA Cycle Ergometer Test, step tests, among others.
+Examples of VO2 max estimation protocols include the Rockport Walk Test, the 1.5-Mile Test, the Cooper VO2 Max Test, the Bruce Treadmill Test, the YMCA Cycle Ergometer Test, step tests, among others.

 Let’s look at a few of these: